-It is possible to visually identify three types of pairs in the Endogenous-Costly treatment: (1) pairs with a high rate of both opting-in and commitment, (2) pairs with low (but positive) rates of both opting-in and commitment, and (3) pairs with zero rates of opting-in.
+rates of both opting-in and commitment, and (3) pairs with zero rates of opting-in.
 Heuristically, we define high flip pairs as those with opting-in rates in the interval (0.5, 1], low flip pairs as those with opting-in rates in (0, 0.5], and no flip pairs as those with opting-in rates of exactly 0.
-High flip pairs earn on average 85 francs/period (SD = 15.6), low flip pairs earn 50 francs/period (SD = 38.8), and no flip pairs earn 73 francs/period (SD = 24.6).
-Interestingly, 5 of the no flip pairs in the Endogenous-Costly treatment (i.e., pairs that engaged in conflict in each period 5-29) generated average earnings greater than the maximum that could be earned per period by optingin and committing in every period (i.e., greater than 90 francs).
-None of the no flip pairs in the Endogenous-Free treatment were able generate average earnings greater than 90 francs.
+High flip pairs earn on average 84 francs/period (SD = 6.77), low flip pairs earn 49 francs/period (SD = 30.13), and no flip pairs earn 73 francs/period (SD = 20.01).
+Interestingly, 5 of the no flip pairs in the Endogenous-Costly treatment (i.e., pairs that engaged in conflict in each period 5-29) generated average earnings greater than the maximum that could be earned per period by opting-in and committing in every period (i.e., greater than 90 francs).
+None of the no flip pairs in the Endogenous-Free treatment were able to generate average earnings greater than 90 francs.

 While our data do not allow us to directly identify the source of this behavior, we conjecture the positive commitment cost generated an endogenous focal point for conflict expenditures that allowed some pairs to coordinate on expenditures far below the Nash equilibrium of 25.
-Wald tests cannot reject the null hypotheses that the average conflict expenditure for the Exogenous-Free or Endogenous-Free pairs was the Nash Equilibrium value of 25 (p-value = 0.95 and p-value = 0.44, respectively).
-However, in the Exogenous-Costly pairs, the average expenditure was significantly less than 25 (p-value < 0.01).
-When we exclude the no flip pairs, the average expenditure rises and is not significantly different from 25 (p-value = 0.63).
+Specifically, we observe a number of pairs in which individuals consistently submit bids less than or equal to 5 (the cost of opting-in).
+This suggests that they attempt to cooperate and tacitly agree to only engage in conflict that leaves them better off in expectation than conflict resolution by the random device we have offered them.
+Such strategies are not always effective, but some pairs manage to sustain them, and attempts by other pairs to implement them tend to drive conflict expenditures down.
+Thus, Wald tests on the regression reported in row 5 of Table 1 cannot reject the null hypotheses that the average conflict expenditure for the Exogenous-Free or Endogenous-Free treatments is equal to the Nash Equilibrium value of 25 (p-value = 0.92 and p-value = 0.35, respectively).
+However, in the Exogenous-Costly treatment the average expenditure is significantly less than 25 (p-value < 0.01).
+When we exclude the no flip pairs and run a new regression that is otherwise identical, the average expenditure in the Endogenous-Costly treatment rises and is not significantly different from 25 (p-value = 0.97).